solana-foundation/developer-content/content/guides/getstarted/local-rust-hello-world.md

 solana program deploy ./target/deploy/hello_world.so --url https://api.devnet.solana.com
 ```

-and then change the connections url in your `client.mjs` also to
+Then change the connections url in your `client.mjs` also to
 `https://api.devnet.solana.com` and run the client again.

 ```shell